khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 - RecursiveCharacterTextSplitter for text segmentation

 ## Setup and installation
-1.Install Python:
+Install Python:
-Ensure you have Python 3.8 or higher installed.
+Ensure you have Python 3.8 or higher installed.<br>

-2.Install Dependencies:
+2. Install Dependencies:
 Install the required Python packages using:

-3.Set Up ChromaDB:
+3. Set Up ChromaDB:
 Follow the instructions to set up ChromaDB.

-4.Set Up DeepSeek-R1:
+4. Set Up DeepSeek-R1:
 Ensure you have access to the DeepSeek-R1 model.

-5.Set Up Streamlit:
+5. Set Up Streamlit:
 Install Streamlit using:

 # Dataset details